mgroupntua/NumericalAnalyzers/programming/Chapter2.md

 var childAnalyzer = childAnalyzerBuilder.Build();
 ```

-and replaces the NewronRaphsonAnalyzer of the first test.
+This replaces the Newron-Raphson analyzer (LoadControlAnalyzer) of the first test.